10 Strong Takeaways From Disappointing 2023 Red Sox Season

 Defensively, the Red Sox did not help the pitching staff.
 Boston committed an American League-high 102 errors.
 With the exception of Alex Verdugo and at times Connor Wong, most of the roster went through woes in the field this season.
 Alex Cora’s group has to be better with the gloves if the ballclub wants any chance of improvement next season.

-When healthy and rested, which was not the case in the second half of the season, the Red Sox showed signs of an elite bullpen.
+When healthy and rested, the Red Sox showed signs of an elite bullpen.

 Story continues below advertisement